-Dealer loans are evaluated on a collective basis if they have not been specifically identified as impaired.
+Dealer loans are evaluated on a collective basis when they have similar risk characteristics.
 Collectively evaluated dealer loans are grouped by loan type and internal risk ratings and the allowance is measured primarily using historical loss rates.
-Dealer loans that have been specifically identified as impaired are excluded from the collective assessment and the allowance is measured at the individual dealer level.
-Dealer loans are considered impaired when it is probable that the Company will be unable to collect the amounts due according to the terms of the applicable contracts.
-The Company's determination of whether dealer loans are impaired is based on evaluations of the dealership's payment history, financial condition, ability to perform under the terms of the loan agreements, and collateral values, as applicable.
-Expected credit losses on impaired dealer loans are measured based upon the specific circumstances of each dealer considering all expected sources of repayment or the fair value of the collateral if foreclosure is probable.
+Dealer loans that do not have similar risk characteristics, primarily due to credit deterioration, are excluded from the collective assessment and the allowance is measured at the individual dealer level.
+The Company's determination of whether dealer loans no longer have similar risk characteristics due to credit deterioration is based on evaluations of the dealership's payment history, financial condition, ability to perform under the terms of the loan agreements, and collateral values, as applicable.
+Expected credit losses on individually evaluated dealer loans are measured based upon the specific circumstances of each dealer considering all expected sources of repayment or the fair value of the collateral if foreclosure is probable.